 Prior to the delivery crew offloading your household goods, they will give you the inventory sheet to check off the "numbers" to ensure everything is delivered.
 Do not let the delivery crew check off the numbers on the inventory sheet… this would not be in your best interest!
 As the boxes come off the truck, you should expect to direct them to a room in the residence on where that item should be placed.
 If you've got friends or family that can help during this phase, that's always a bonus.

 Once the truck is empty, you should verify on the inventory sheet that everything has been delivered.
 If not, those items need to be annotated on the inventory sheet before you sign off.
-Additionally, if you saw any items come in damaged, you can annotate that as well, but you'll still have time to file a claim in case you missed it.
 This goes for any damage that may have occurred to the residence.
+Additionally, any items not received or that arrive damaged should be written on the Notification of Loss/Damage AT Delivery Form provided by the driver.
+Don’t worry if you missed something, you have 75 days from the date of delivery to notify the moving company in writing of any lost or damaged items that you intend to file a claim for.

 While we hope all of your items arrived in one piece, the reality is that isn't always the case.
 You will need to sign in to the Defense Personal Property System (DPS) and complete this part of the process.
 When you login to the system, you can expect to see two paths - Lost/Damage Report and Claims Submission.

-A Loss/Damage Report is your way to notify the moving company that some of your items are missing or were damaged during the delivery process.
-This must be done within 75 days of your delivery date.
+Filling out the Loss or Damage AT Delivery Form lets the moving company know that some of your items were missing or damaged during the delivery process.
+This form must be done within 75 days of your delivery date.
 If the items cannot be found or they cannot fix the damage, you must file a claim to be reimbursed!
 Remember… a Loss/Damage Report is NOT a claim!

 If you did not submit a Loss/Damage Report, you will need to file your claim within 75 days of delivery.
-If you submitted a Loss/Damage Report within the 75 day window, you will have up to 9 months to file a claim for the Full Replacement Value of the item you are claiming.
+If you submitted a Loss/Damage Report within the 75 day window, you will have up to 9 months to file a claim for the full replacement value of the item you are claiming.
 If the claim is filed more than 9 months from the delivery date, you will only be eligible for depreciated value up to two years from delivery.
+Contact your military claims office if you have questions.